 - Clean out the anchor locker.
 Give it a new paint job if you have the time.

-- Allow enough chain to enter the locker so you can tie the chain onto the bitter end.
+- Allow enough chain to enter the locker so you can tie it onto the bitter end.
 The bitter end is a piece of line attached to the hull of the boat that you attach to the chain to keep it from fully falling off the boat.

-- Pull all the anchor chain into the locker.
+- Pull all the chain into the locker.
 Before the anchor comes to the boat, attach a line and have someone hold the line that holds the anchor.
-This will ensure the anchor doesn’t drop, swing and hit the boat.
+This will ensure the anchor doesn’t drop, swing, and hit the boat.

-- Lock the anchor in place and smile that you can tick off another boat job that needed to be done 🙂
+- Lock the anchor in place and smile so that you can tick off another boat job that needs to be done 🙂

 HI All !
 Happy Holidays upcoming !
 12.18.2020